Cratis/Chronicle/Documentation/get-started/quickstart/console.md

 {{snippet:Quickstart-BorrowedBooksProjection}}

-With this projection we're saying that from the `BookBorrowed` event, we're interested in storing what user it was borrowed to and at what time it was borrowed.
-The time is derived from the `EventContext` `Occurred` property of the event.
+With this projection, we specify that from the `BookBorrowed` event, we are interested in storing which user borrowed the book and the time it was borrowed.
-For display purposes we want to show the name of the book and the name of the user that has borrowed the book.
+The time is derived from the `Occurred` property of the `EventContext`.
+For display purposes, we want to show the name of the book and the name of the user who borrowed it.
+Instead of performing complex queries to retrieve this information when getting the data, we can produce it as the events occur.
-Rather than having to do complex queries to look this up, we have an opportunity to produce this information as it happens.
-We can achieve this by leveraging the **Join** functionality of the projection engine.
-You can simply join to another event that holds this information and then put this onto the read model.
-To get the title of the book we join with the `BookBorrowed` event to get this.
-And for the name of the user we join the `UserOnboarded` event.
+We achieve this by leveraging the **Join** functionality of the projection engine.
+By joining with another event that holds the necessary information, we can populate the read model.
+To get the book title, we join with the `BookBorrowed` event, and for the user's name, we join with the `UserOnboarded` event.

-> Note: The lambdas given to the projection builders are not callbacks that gets called, they are expressions representing properties
-> in a type safe manner, giving compile time checks.
+> Note: The lambdas provided to the projection builders are not callbacks that get executed; they are expressions representing properties in a type-safe manner, ensuring compile-time checks.

-To see that the projection works and produces correct read models, we will need code that produces the `BookBorrowed` event:
+To verify that the projection works and produces the correct read models, we need code that generates the `BookBorrowed` event:

 ```csharp
 eventLog.Append("92ac7c15-d04b-4d2b-b5b6-641ab681afe7", new BookBorrowed(Guid.Parse("5060c856-c0a1-454d-a261-1bbd1b1fbee2")));